ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-actions.md

   //                                  map the addTodo action 👇
   const addTodo = useStoreActions(actions => actions.todos.addTodo);

+  // The below are the standard React hooks we are using to manage the form
-  const [text, setText] = useState('');
+  // state and the button onClick callback const [text, setText] = useState('');
   const onButtonClick = useCallback(() => {
     addTodo(text); // 👈 dispatch our action with the text describing the todo